1.8 Cross-border cooperation

 Cooperation with European countries

-Ensuring successful cooperation, exchanges and partnerships with other EU Member States is one of French youth policies which seek to increase and diversify mobility offers, especially in Europe – in other words, encourage exchanges between Member States’ youth.
+Ensuring successful cooperation, exchanges and partnerships with the other EU Member States is one of French youth policies which seek to increase and diversify mobility offers, especially in Europe – in other words, to encourage exchanges between Member States’ youth.

 Since 2021, France also has a bilateral agreement on youth (among other subjects) with Italy through the Quirinal Treaty.
 Work is underway to contribute to its realisation.